FrancescoLength/my-react-resume/README.md

 4. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the project in action.

-5. Customize the content, add your own projects, skills, and experience, and personalize the design to fit your needs.
+5. Customise the content, add your own projects, skills, and experience, and personalise the design to fit your needs.

 ## Technologies Used